Robust inference with knockoffs: Introduction

 i.e.~a bound on the expected proportion of our discoveries $\Shcal$ which are {\em not} in the smallest explanatory set $\Scal$.\footnote{As is standard in the FDR literature, in this expected value we treat $0/0$ as $0$, to incur no penalty in the event that no variables are selected, i.e.~when $\Shcal=\emptyset$.} (Here $q$ is some predetermined target error rate, e.g.~$q=0.1$.)

 In truth, there are not many variable selection methods that would control the FDR with finite-sample guarantees, especially when the number $p$ of variables far exceeds the sample size $n$.
-That said, one solution is provided by the recent model-X knockoffs approach of \citet{candes2016panning}, which is a new read on the earlier knockoff filter of \citet{barber2015}, see also \cite{barber2016}.
+That said, one solution is provided by the recent model-X knockoffs approach of \citet{candes2018panning}, which is a new read on the earlier knockoff filter of \citet{barber2015}; see also \cite{barber2016}.
 One singular aspect of the method of model-X knockoffs is that it makes assumptions that are substantially different from those commonly encountered in the statistical literature.
 Most of the model selection literature relies on a specification of the model that links together the response and the covariates, making assumptions on $\PYX$, the distribution of $Y$ conditional on $X$---for instance, assuming that the form of this distribution follows a generalized linear model or some other parametrized model.
 In contrast, model-X knockoffs makes no assumption whatsoever on the relation between the response $Y$ and the variables $X = (X_1, \ldots, X_p)$; in other words, the distribution $\PYX$ of $Y$ conditional on $X$ is ``model free''.
 The price of this generality is that we need to be able to specify the distribution of the feature variables $X = (X_1, \ldots, X_p)$, which we denote by $\PX$.
+This distribution is then used to construct knockoff feature variables $\bigxko = (\bigxko_1,\dots,\bigxko_p)$, where each $\bigxko_j$ mimics the real feature $X_j$ and acts a ``negative control'' in any variable selection algorithm---if our variable selection algorithm selects any of the knockoff features, this alerts us to a high false positive rate in the algorithm.
+Knowledge of the distribution of $X$ is needed in order to construct the $\bigxko_j$'s appropriately---for instance, if $X_1$ is a real signal while $X_2$ is null, then we need $\bigxko_2$ to mimic $X_2$'s dependence with $X_1$ in order to act as an appropriate negative control.